simenhagbo/Stock_Predictor/README.md

 # Personal Machine Learning Project

-This is a project that uses machine learning to predict future stock prices for six norwegian companies: DnB, Equinor, Frontline, Kitron, Orkla, Storebrand.
-I've found and retrieved historical data for each company from [Investing.com](https://www.investing.com/).
+This is a project that uses machine learning to predict future stock prices.
+I have greated a script that shows multiple models of choice.
+Its running one function with data directly from the API, and one with csv files, which is retrieved and stored from the API.
+Easy to choose between the models: Random Forest, Tuned Random Forest, tuned Gradient booster.
+I've retrieved tickers from yfinance API and storing the ticker data as csv files for use of the csv version.
-For each company, weekly historical data was collected from June 1, 2015, to October 26, 2025.
+For each ticker, weekly historical data was collected from June 1, 2015, to todays date.

 ----------
 ## Status